-His qualifications to serve on our Board include more than 40 years of business, operational and management experience.
-Mr. Kalich's extensive experience in multiple industries together with his management experience in a variety of roles enables him to provide the Board with valuable general management and executive insights.
+Mr. Kalich is qualified to serve on our Board due to his executive and board leadership experience, and his extensive business, operational and management experience.
+Mr. Kalich's experience in multiple industries, together with his management experience in a variety of roles enables him to provide the Board with valuable general management and executive insights.
+Mr. Kalich qualifies as an "audit committee financial expert" as defined by SEC rules.